River Entries [exhibited at "No Mans Land" exhibition].

 Read, Simon (2009) River Entries [exhibited at "No Mans Land" exhibition].
 [Show/Exhibition]

-- This was a group exhibition of seven artists each showing 1/2 works.
-The works I had in the exhibition were two panoramic photographs under the generic title "River Entries" each 3 metres long by 0.5 metres deep. - A talk about these works was given on 28th April. - Simon Read’s series of panoramic photographic sequences, captured with camera and apparatus specifically constructed for the purpose, describes the view from the littoral space of a boat floating offshore which is in turn, mediated by the swell of the tide and the prevailing weather conditions.
+- Simon Read’s series of panoramic photographic sequences, captured with camera and apparatus specifically constructed for the purpose, describes the view from the littoral space of a boat floating offshore which is in turn, mediated by the swell of the tide and the prevailing weather conditions.
 The resulting images question our relationship with representation and orthodox photography, eschewing what Roland Barthes portrayed as intertextuality, to alter how we interface with our experience and expectations.

 |Additional Information:||This group exhibition was curated by Brendan Murphy, Cherie Marie Vaiderveld and Simon Reuben-White.|

-|Research Areas:||School of Art and Design > Visual Arts
+|Research Areas:||A. > School of Art and Design > Visual Arts

 |Date Deposited:||14 Apr 2010 10:13|